h-albert-lee/what-I-read-2024/README.md

 No Token Left Behind: Reliable KV Cache Compression via Importance-Aware Mixed Precision Quantization (ArXiv 2024)

 Do Llamas Work in English?
 On the Latent Language of Multilingual Transformers (ArXiv 2024)

+Is Cosine-Similarity of Embeddings Really About Similarity?
+(ArXiv 2024)